benguela/interactive-dev-test/README.md

 ## Deliverables
 - All assets/files needed to show a working version of your animation.
+	- Fork this repo, and then submit a pull request
-	- You can send us a link to your repo on github
+	- Or email us a link to your repo
-	- Or you can email the assets/files
+	- Or email us your code
 - In addition, you may provide a hosted link.

+Get in touch with us at <careers@native.co.za>